mushfiqur-rahman-mrk/spa-02-techVantage/Readme.md

 ## Tech Vantage

-This is a Business consultancy website useing HTML and CSS
+Tech Vantage is a Business consultancy website useing HTML and CSS.